minio/docs/source/operations/data-recovery/recover-after-site-failure.rst

 As a passive process, bucket replication may not perform as quickly as desired for a site recovery scenario.

-Using bucket replication relies on the standard replication scanner queue, which does not take priority over other processes.
+Using bucket replication relies on the standard replication :ref:`scanner <minio-concepts-scanner>` queue, which does not take priority over other processes.
 For recovery procedures with stricter SLA/SLO, use the active bucket replication process with :mc:`mc replicate resync` command as described above.

 Bucket replication rules copy the object, its version ID, versions, and other metadata to the target bucket.